Working Through Roadblocks - A Guide for New Programmers

 Take a Break

 If you've done all of the above and you still haven't found the answer, take a break.
-Depending on circumstances, this might mean going to bed, going to lunch, grabbing a snack, or even just checking email or doing other work activities.
+Depending on circumstances, this might mean going to bed, going to lunch, going for a short walk, grabbing a snack, or even just checking email or doing other work activities.
 At this point, though, the rest of the world is helping you solve this problem, so even if you take a break, you're still (potentially) getting closer to an answer.
 And your subconscious is still going strong, too.
 When you return to the problem, you may notice something that you'd overlooked or taken for granted before, which solves the whole problem (or helps you realize you were actually solving the wrong problem, which happens quite a bit, too).

 Apply the Scientific Method

 It can also be a good time to think about automating some of the experiments you're conducting, if possible.
 Writing some code that asserts that part of your application behaves in a certain way under certain conditions - that sounds an awful lot like a unit or integration test to me.
-If you think it might be valuable to be able to run that same test in the future (perhaps via a build server with every push to your source control), consider codifying your experiment as a test.
+If you think it might be valuable to be able to run that same test in the future (perhaps with every push to your source control), consider codifying your experiment as a test.
 Or better yet, write as many of those experiments as you can as tests in the first place, which leads us to...

 Use Automation